 Or maybe you’ve found an unopened bag of sesame seeds while organizing the pantry.
 And the seeds are a few weeks past the date on the label.
 So now you’re wondering if you should toss them out right away, or maybe give them a try.

 Either way, if you have any questions regarding storage, shelf life, and going bad of sesame seeds, you’re in the right place.
 That’s exactly what we talk about in this article.
-Read on.
+Let’s dive in.

 How to Store Sesame Seeds

-Once you first open the package, first and foremost remember to keep it sealed tightly.
+Once you first open the package, keep it sealed tightly.
 This way, you protect the seeds from any bugs and moisture.
 To do that, you can either transfer the seeds into an airtight container or a freezer bag.
 Or, if you don’t have either on hand, use a bag clip.
 It’s not ideal, but it’s good enough if you store the leftover seeds at room temperature.

 How Long Do Sesame Seeds Last

-Tahini, paste made from toasted sesame seeds, last quite a long time, even at room temperature.
-So it only makes sense that sesame seeds last at least as long.
-And they last even longer.
+Tahini, paste made from toasted sesame seeds, lasts quite a long time, even at room temperature.
+So it only makes sense that the seeds themselves last at least as long.
+And they do.
 A typical bag has a shelf life of about a year and comes with a best-by date.
 But the seeds keep very well, even in the pantry, so they should easily last months past that date.